 General trends of RNA and Protein time course

 To elucidate the general trends of differential gene expression during glucose starvation we performed K-means clustering separately on the RNA and protein profiles, averaged across all biological replicates.
 Below we discuss how we identified expression profiles based upon general behaviors and then perform a GO term enrichment.
 For now we focus on comparing and contrasting general trends between the RNA and protein profiles.
 In K-means clustering it is up to the user to pick the number of clusters that is appropriate such that the profiles are well separated into groups with unique and distinct behaviors.

-We used 15 clusters for the RNA profiles and 25 clusters for the protein profiles.
-In both cases the number of clusters was varied to find a satisfactory grouping of the data.
-From the RNA and protein data we found ~1900 significantly changing profiles each.
-Thus, the RNAs are responding in a much more uniform manner than the proteins as shown by a heatmap of the cluster centroids of RNA and protein, respectively (Figure 2 A and B).
-A large number of the mRNas are down regulated and while the protein response is much more diverse.
+We varied the number of clusters for both RNA and protein profiles to find a satisfactory grouping of the data, and we found the best clustering performance around 15 clusters for the RNA profiles and 25 clusters for the protein profiles.
+Thus, the RNAs are responding in a much more uniform manner than the proteins, as shown by a heatmap of the cluster centroids of RNA and protein, respectively (Figure 2 A and B).
+A large number of the mRNAs are down regulated, while the protein response is much more diverse.
+For both RNA and protein data we found ~1900 significantly changing profiles each.

 It is important to note that the above clustering of the RNA and protein are independent and thus we can not directly compare individual clusters between figures 2 A and B. The next section addresses the correlation between absolute and relative changes in abundance of individual proteins and their transcripts.

 Correlations between individual mRNAs and proteins

 There is generally poor correlation between the absolute abundances of mRNAs and their corresponding proteins <refs>.
-This trend also holds in our data as can be seen by the scatter plot of protein and RNA levels (Figure 2F), on a log10 scale, for the first time point (t=3 hr).
+This trend also holds in our data, as can be seen by the scatter plot of protein and RNA levels (Figure 2F) for the first time point (t=3 hr).
 Both protein and RNA levels in the plot are averaged across all three biological replicates.
 To put proteins and RNA, within a given sample, on comparable scales the protein counts were normalized using the apex method<ref> for absolute quantification and the mRNA was normalized to the length of each transcript.
-All proteins and mRNAs are then scaled by the average of the protein and mRNA respectively across the entire sample in order to put the x and y axis on similar scales.
-The strongest correlation between RNA and Protein was at three hours and had a ρ=0.59.
-This number is in-line with measurements of correlations between RNA and protein for other organisms.
+All proteins and mRNAs were then scaled by the average of the protein and mRNA, respectively, across the entire sample.
+The strongest correlation between RNA and Protein was at three hours (Spearman ρ=0.59, P=…).
+This number is in-line with measurements of correlations between RNA and protein for other organisms <ref>.